 Pierre Andreani

-"I come across strange ragged men who speak with chewing gum in their mouths and with difficulty and who perform actions whose symbolism escapes me every time."
-Between Stephen King and Isidore Ducasse, all sordid confessions and dubious and dreamlike dithyrambs, Monologue à la
+“I sometimes see strange, ragged little men who speak with chewing gum in their mouths and with difficulty, and who perform actions whose symbolism completely escapes me.”
+Somewhere between Stephen King and Isidore Ducasse, full of sordid confessions and dubious, dreamlike dithyrambs, Monologue à la

-Lantern pulls on the string of a bitter madness, the journey of a madman incapable of taking action.
+Lantern pulls on the string of a bitter madness, the journey of a madman incapable of acting on his impulses.
 In an era literally disfigured by benevolence, do we still have the right to write a book of resentment?